eda-labs/nfd24-lab/docs/lab1.md

 hide: navigation
 ---

+# The Lab Environment

+We've got a 10 device setup, 8 leafs and 2 spines.
+The topology is already deployed (Fun fact, all the devices are running virtually on containerized!).

+We're going to build out DC fabric on top of this topology through out this lab!

-# Lab 1: Kubernetes and its Vast Toolchain
+# Lab 1: Using a Declaritive Approach to Network Provisioning

+As you may have figured out by now, K8s was our guiding light to building a truely declaritive automation platform - and so in this lab we'll use K8s and its tooling to discover what this means.

 You're probably wondering, "Why on earth should I venture into the world of Kubernetes (aka: K8s) to manage my data center infrastructure, like my fabric?"

 Well, the good news is that you don't need to, but that doesn't mean you shouldn't!
 With EDA, there is absolutely no requirement to know how to manage Custom Resources or really use K8s at all.
 You can use our UI or even our REST API if you're feeling adventurous.
 However, as you look to modernize your network automation toolchain, we believe you may find that the success of K8s has yielded a large number of community and enterprise integrations/tools, which you may find useful.
 And hey, you may even end up speaking the same language as your application folks, if that's of any interest, of course.

 Let's take a look at what it may look like to use K8s and some of its tooling to deploy a Fabric.